deaxmachina/bbc-challenge/README.md

+# About
+Assignment as part of BBC software engineer application process.
+Goal: “They need you to build an interactive project where users will select an Indian city and have their local air quality displayed in cigarettes and particulate matter.”

 ## Usage
 The build is very simple, it can be opened with live-server or similar, or simply with the html’s URL.
 I chose not to use webpack or similar, and modules are not installed with node.
 In terms of external modules, I only used D3 and an IE CSS polyfill.